Philip Seymour Hoffman

 Philip Seymour Hoffman (July 23, 1967 – February 2, 2014) was an American actor.
-Known for his distinctive supporting and character roles—eccentrics, underdogs, and misfits—he acted in many films and theatrical productions, including leading roles, from the early 1990s until his early death in 2014.
-He was voted the greatest actor of the 21st century in a 2024 ranking by The Independent.
+He was known for his distinctive supporting character roles and his memorable leading roles in many films and theatrical productions from the early 1990s until his death in 2014.
+He was voted the greatest film actor of the 21st century in a 2024 ranking by The Independent.

-Hoffman studied acting at New York University's Tisch School of the Arts.
-He gained recognition for his supporting work, notably in Scent of a Woman (1992), Boogie Nights (1997), Happiness (1998), The Big Lebowski (1998), Magnolia (1999), The Talented Mr. Ripley (1999), Almost Famous (2000), Red Dragon (2002), and Cold Mountain (2003).
-He began to occasionally play leading roles, and for his portrayal of Truman Capote in Capote (2005), won the Academy Award for Best Actor.
-Hoffman continued to get nominated for Academy Awards for his work and performances in Charlie Wilson's War (2007), Doubt (2008), and The Master (2012).

-While he mainly worked in independent films, including The Savages (2007) and Synecdoche, New York (2008), Hoffman also appeared in Hollywood blockbusters, such as Twister (1996) and Mission: Impossible III (2006).
+Hoffman studied acting at New York University Tisch School of the Arts.
+He gained recognition for his supporting work, notably in Scent of a Woman (1992), Boogie Nights (1997), Happiness (1998), The Big Lebowski (1998), Magnolia (1999), and The Talented Mr. Ripley (1999).
+Hoffman began to occasionally play leading roles, and he won the Academy Award for Best Actor for his portrayal of Truman Capote in Capote (2005).
+He was also nominated for Academy Award for Best Supporting Actor for his performances in Charlie Wilson's War (2007), Doubt (2008), and The Master (2012).
+While he mainly worked in independent films, Hoffman also appeared in Hollywood blockbusters such as Twister (1996) and Mission: Impossible III (2006).
 In one of his final roles before his death, he played Plutarch Heavensbee in the Hunger Games series (2013–2015).

-The feature film, Jack Goes Boating (2010) marked Hoffman's debut as a filmmaker.
+The feature film Jack Goes Boating (2010) marked Hoffman's debut as a filmmaker.

 Hoffman was also an accomplished theater actor and director.
-He joined the off-Broadway LAByrinth Theater Company in 1995, where he directed, produced, and appeared in numerous stage productions.
+He joined the off-Broadway LAByrinth Theater Company in 1995; while there, he directed, produced, and appeared in numerous stage productions.
 Hoffman received Tony Award nominations for his performances in the Broadway revivals of Sam Shepard's True West (2000), Eugene O'Neill's Long Day's Journey into Night (2003), and Arthur Miller's Death of a Salesman (2012).

-Hoffman was known to have struggled with drug addiction, and on February 2, 2014, Hoffman reportedly died from "acute mixed drug intoxication, including heroin, cocaine, benzodiazepines and amphetamine".
+Hoffman was known to have struggled with substance abuse.
+On February 2, 2014, Hoffman died from "acute mixed drug intoxication, including heroin, cocaine, benzodiazepines and amphetamine".
 Remembered for the nuance, depth, and humanity he brought to his diverse roles, Hoffman was described in his obituary in The New York Times as "perhaps the most ambitious and widely admired American actor of his generation".